Energy bills to be cut ‘by up to £400’ under Sunak support plan

 Offshore Energies UK (OEUK), which represents the offshore oil and gas industry, has warned a one-off tax on North Sea firms would see higher prices and do long-term damage to the oil and gas industry.

-A Treasury spokesperson said: “The Chancellor was clear that as the situation evolves, so will our response, with the most vulnerable being his number one priority.
+A Treasury spokesperson said: “The chancellor was clear that as the situation evolves, so will our response, with the most vulnerable being his No 1 priority.

 “He will set out more details tomorrow.”